trampgeek/moodle-qtype_coderunner/README.md

     diagram; the template code evaluates the correctness of the supplied automaton.

+### Twig Escapers

+As explained above, the Twig syntax {{ STUDENT_ANSWER | e('py') }} results
+in the student's submission
+being filtered by a Python escape function that escapes all all double quote and backslash characters with an added backslash.
+The python escaper e('py') is just one of the available escapers.
+Others are:

+ 1. e('java').
+This prefixes single and double quote characters with a backslash and replaces newlines, returns, formfeeds, backspaces and tabs with their usual escaped form (\n, \r etc).

+ 1. e('c').
+This is an alias for e('java').

+ 1. e('matlab').
+This escapes single quotes, percents and newline characters.
+    It must be used in the context of sprintf, e.g.

+        student_answer = sprintf('{{ STUDENT_ANSWER | e('matlab')}}');

+ 1. e('js'), e('html') for use in JavaScript and html respectively.
+These are Twig built-ins.
+See the Twig documentation for details.

 ## Template parameters

 NOTE: this functionality is still experimental and might change.